kensoSolutions/TTLViewer/README.md

 # TTLViewer
 TTL Viewer plugin for the open-ephys [plugin-GUI](https://github.com/open-ephys/plugin-GUI/ "pluguin-GUI").
 This is a modification of the standard SpikeViewer plugin that it is adaptated for the TTLDetector.
 ## What is new:
 * Each plot occupies the width of the window and the electrodes are shown in a single column.
+You can display 32 plots at the same time.
+If you click the left mouse button two times on the plot, you can extend that plot to full screen.
 * Exist an option to fix the number of lines to display at the same time in the same plot.
 This number must be between 1 and 5.
 * Also, exist another option to change the voltage (in milliVolts) of every plot.